weweb-assets/ww-data-grid/AI.md

     - valueFormula: Data mapping formula (Formula type)

 Children:
-- rows: any - Data source for the grid rows (should be repeatable over the data source)
+- rows: ww-flexbox - This is the div wrapper for the row, the cellElements are the children.
+If possible you must use display table-row.
-- headerRowElement: ww-flexbox - Container element for the table header
+- headerRowElement: ww-flexbox - This is the div wrapper for the header row, the headerCellElements are the children.
+If possible you must use display table-header-group.
-- cellElements: any[] - Array of cell template elements (default: [])
+- cellElements: ww-flexbox[] - Array of cell template elements, in the same order as the columns prop.
+If possible you must use display table-cell.
-- headerCellElements any[] - Array of header cell template elements (default: [])
+- headerCellElements ww-flexbox[] - Array of header cell template elements, in the same order as the columns prop.
+If possible you must use display table-cell.

+IMPORTANT: All the 4 children are required, the ww-data-grid will not work without them.
+The cellElements and headerCellElements must have as many children as the columns prop (and in the same order).

 Variables:
 - selection: Array of selected row IDs